 Email providers will check if there's an actual mailbox behind the "from address" of an email.
 By default, Clerk will send your emails from

-firstname.lastname@example.org.
-You should make sure that you setup a mailbox at this email address.
-Or. if you'd like to use a different "from address", you can change it's value via our Backend API.
+email@example.com.
+You should make sure that you set up a mailbox at this email address.
+Or. if you'd like to use a different "from address", you can change its value via our Backend API.

 Email deliverability is made of a number of factors, each contributing to whether or not it will get classified as spam, quarantined, or delayed.
-Some of these are in Clerk's control, others are steps that you should to take to ensure the best deliverability possible.
+Some of these are in Clerk's control, others are steps that you should take to ensure the best deliverability possible.

-IP Address reputation
+IP Address Reputation

 Clerk is using a dedicated IP Address, pooled amongst all of our customers, sending millions of verification emails monthly.
-This gives our IP Address a near perfect reputation, with basically 0 spam reports on its record, or other issues common to other pooled services.
+This gives our IP Address a near-perfect reputation, with basically 0 spam reports on its record, or other issues common to other pooled services.

 If you need your own dedicated IP pool, talk to us to set it for you.